Emblem TRA Logo

 To establish a corporation, an individual must apply for a Certificate of Incorporation from the Business Registration and Licensing Authority (BRELA).
 The company's Directors are required to prepare a Memorandum and Articles of Association and submit these documents along with the Certificate of Incorporation, a lease agreement or title deed, and an introductory letter from the local authority.

-The limited company must register on the taxpayer portal system, conduct a tax assessment, and submit returns for Income, Pay As You Earn (PAYE), and Skills Development Levy (SDL).
+Once the registration with BRELA is complete, the entity must register on the taxpayer portal system, conduct a tax assessment, and submit returns for Income, Pay As You Earn (PAYE), and Skills Development Levy (SDL).

 Partnership